ballerina-attic/docs-ballerina-vscode-extension/README.md

 # Ballerina VS Code Documentation

-This is the Ballerina VS Code plugin documentation repository.
+This is the Ballerina VS Code extension documentation repository.
 This repository is open and we welcome your contributions!

-## Contribute to VS Code plugin documentation
+## Contribute to VS Code extension documentation

 Before you contribute, read the following guidelines to understand how you can start contributing: